 is simply diverting from an obvious question: if it is relevant

 that DIO is WP-unReliable, then surely the excerpt from

 [Eleland (WP Sagan Talk Archive 4 2008/7/22): “The point is that [DIO] does not have an established reputation for accuracy and fact-checking ….”

 It's typical of Wikipedia that such libel gets by as an excuse for censorship (and Wikipedians excel in fertility of excuses to justify such) — without anyone having to point out evidence of the alleged unreliability.

-Let's be clear: the bigotted CSIpher “Eleland” is taking advantage of the present unavailability of long-ago Nightline records to — VERY belatedly — charge DIO in-effect with lying-fantasizing, an utterly baseless slander.
-This, even though the contended quote was published by us back when checking was possible and Sagan was alive when it appeared (1st distributed at AAS-HAD meeting 1991/1/14) if he or anyone else had complaints about accuracy.
+Let's be clear: the bigotted CSIpher “Eleland” is taking advantage of the [then-present] unavailability of long-ago Nightline records to — VERY belatedly — charge DIO in-effect with lying-fantasizing, an utterly baseless slander.
+This, even though the contended quote was published by DIO back when checking was possible and Sagan was alive when it appeared (1st distributed at AAS-HAD meeting 1991/1/14) if he or anyone else had complaints about accuracy.

 More Eleland the next day: “a low-quality reference”.

 Does Eleland know how much he reveals not about DIO but about Eleland, with remarks about no-rep for accuracy?
 They show that he — like Vsmith — has no ability independently to gauge the science at issue in DIO's controveries, which is why he must resort to guessing who's officially (as against actually) “Reliable” — a central flaw in current WP practice.
 (Probably maintained because checking substance would require more labor and skill than is realistic to expect from unpaid volunteers.)
 Has either Vsmith or Eleland noticed that competent specialists never need to do this?
 Question neither has faced: could this point have some relation to why DIO has a board of ace scholars — who gauge reliability by competence and accuracy instead of politics or rage?]